KundaPanda/ProxPy/README.md

 def check_proxies():
     """
-    checks all the parsed proxies
+    checks all the parsed proxies - all the types
     :return: None
     """
     for proxy in proxies: